AMDResearch/intelliperf/docs/IntelliPerf.md

   <i>Figure 2: The multi-stage optimization loop executed by IntelliPerf.</i>
 </p>

-1.  **Profiling (`rocprofv3`)**: The process begins with a timing run to identify the most time-consuming kernel in the application.
+1.  **Profiling (`rocprofv3`)**: The process begins with a timing run to identify the most time-consuming kernel in the application (ranked by wallclock time).
 A second, more detailed run then collects a rich set of hardware performance counters relevant to the chosen formula.
+IntelliPerf considers the top N kernels but optimizes the first one that exhibits the specific bottleneck being targeted.

 2.  **Analysis (`Guided Tuning` & `Omniprobe`)**: The performance counters are first analyzed by **`Guided Tuning`**, a tool that summarizes the data to identify the likely issue. **`Omniprobe`** then uses compiler-based instrumentation to pinpoint the specific source code line responsible for the bottleneck.